Efficient computation of minimum-area rectilinear convex hull under rotation and generalizations

 \subsubsection{Sweeping the sequence of overlap and release events}

-We now store $\St$ in a hash table, using as keys tuples with the points supporting the overlapping $\theta$-quadrants, in the same order as they are found while traversing $\mathcal{V}_\theta(P)$.
-For an example, the overlapping region in Figure~\ref{fig:urch:oet:ov:2} would be stored in $\St$ using as key the tuple~$(p,q,r,s)$.
+We now store $\St$ in a hash table, using tuples with the points supporting the overlapping $\theta$-quadrants as keys, in the same order as they are encountered while traversing $\mathcal{V}_\theta(P)$.
+For an example, the overlapping region in Figure~\ref{fig:urch:oet:ov:2} would be stored in $\St$ using the tuple~$(p,q,r,s)$ as key.

-We further store the sequence of overlap and release events as points on an unit circle $[0,2\pi)$, over which we represent the $\theta$-quadrants.
+We also store the sequence of overlap and release events as points on a unit circle $[0,2\pi)$, over which we represent the $\theta$-quadrants.
 See Figure~\ref{fig:overlap_events_sweep}, left.
-Then, we counterclockwise rotate the four $\theta$-quadrants simultaneously around the center, stopping when one of their defining rays passes over an overlap event, in order to update $\St$ accordingly.
-See Figure~\ref{fig:overlap_events_sweep}, right.
-It is easy to see that, at any fixed value of $\theta$ there are $O(n)$ overlapping regions in~$\rcht$, which can be computed in linear time from $\mathcal{V}_\theta(P)$.
-Since, by Theorem~\ref{thm:linear:linear}, there are $O(n)$ overlap and release events, we obtain the following result.
+Then we simultaneously rotate the four $\theta$-quadrants counterclockwise around the center, stopping when one of their defining rays passes over a point representing an overlap event, and update $\St$ accordingly; see Figure~\ref{fig:overlap_events_sweep}, right.
+It is easy to see that at any fixed value of $\theta$, there are $O(n)$ overlapping regions in~$\rcht$, which can be computed in linear time from $\mathcal{V}_\theta(P)$.

-\begin{theorem} Using the sequence of overlap and release events, the set $\St$ can be maintained while $\theta$ increases from $0$ to $2\pi$ in $O(n)$ time and $O(n)$ space. \end{theorem}
+\begin{theorem} Using the sequence of overlap and release events, the set $\St$ can be maintained in $O(n)$ time and $O(n)$ space as $\theta$ increases from $0$ to $2\pi$. \end{theorem}